-I am a software developer and civic technologist living in Washington, DC best known for creating GovTrack.us, the widely used educational website about the U.S. Congress.
+I am a software engineering manager and civic hacker living in Washington, DC with experience in scientific computing and data analysis, civic and government technology and advocacy, and cybersecurity compliance.
+I am best known for creating GovTrack.us, the widely used educational website about the U.S. Congress.
 I am currently the Head of Product Development at LARSA and previously held numerous consulting and co-founder roles related to information technology innovation in government.

 Multinational construction companies rely on desktop software developed by LARSA, Inc. to design billion-dollar bridges and other complex structures, from overpasses in the District of Columbia to world-renowned cable-supported bridges throughout the world.
 As Head of Product Development, I manage the development of LARSA’s legacy and emerging products and a small team of software engineers.

 In 2003 I founded what would become one of the world’s most visited free government information websites, www.GovTrack.us.
 The website helps 10 million Americans annually — students, educators, politically active Americans, lobbyists, and other legislative professionals — track the daily activities of the United States Congress in an easily consumable form, catalyzed the world-wide “open government data” movement in the mid 2000’s, and inspired Congress’s efforts in the 2010’s to create its first official “bulk data download” of legislative information.